vsrinivas/fuchsia/docs/objects/futex.md

     An in-depth tour of the locking primitives in WebKit, complete with benchmarks and analysis.
-Contains a detailed explanation of the "parking lot" concept, which allows very compact representation of user-space mutexes.
+Contains a detailed explanation of the "parking lot" concept, which allows very compact representation of userspace mutexes.

 ## SYSCALLS